RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 A long, skinny bunker adds a visual deterrent to the approach to Harbour Town's par-4 8th hole.

-The longest par four (by a yard) on the course is also the simplest-looking, but as is often the case, there's more than meets the eye.
+The longest par four on the course is also the simplest-looking, but there's more than meets the eye.
 From a nearly 100-yard-long runway tee that reaches back into the forest, the fairway curls gradually left, inviting players to rip a majestic draw.
-Past the 300-yard mark or so, though, players will have to be precise if they want a clear shot to the small, minimally-defined green.
-Anything well-hit but right of center will need to contend with a large live oak in a sandy waste area.
+Past the 300-yard mark, though, players must be precise if they want a clear shot to the small, minimally-defined green.
+Drives right of center will need to contend with a large live oak in a sandy waste area.
 Despite the length of the hole, many players will sacrifice yards off the tee for a comfortable look from the fairway with a longer iron.
-Par is a good score on this, the first of a run of six splendid two-shotters in a row.
+Par is a good score on this hole, which starts a run of six splendid two-shotters in a row.

 Hole No. 9 - Par 4, 332 yards